The Best Pubs in Windsor

 Address: 372 Chapel Street, Windsor Budget: Mains $16-$26, pints $9-$13

-The food is straightforward pub fare done well: burgers ($16–$19), steak sangers ($14), and a daily special board that usually offers something interesting for $18–$22.
-The beer garden is a sun-trap in the warmer months and has heaters for winter.
+A true locals’ pub.
+No cocktail menu, no craft-beer snobbery, just solid beers on tap.
+The front bar is where locals prop up with a pot and the paper.
+Food is straightforward pub fare done well: burgers ($16-$19), steak sangers ($14), and a daily special board.
+The beer garden is a sun-trap in warmer months and has heaters for winter.

 Insider tip: Thursday nights they run a $15 parma-and-pot deal.
-It’s a locals’ special, not a tourist one.
-You’ll feel like a regular by your second visit.
+A locals’ special, not advertised.

 3. The Wolf Windsor

 Insider tip: The front-row seats along the bifold doors are first-come, first-served.
-Get there before 6pm on a Friday to claim one.
+Get there before 6pm on a Friday.

 4. The Windsor Castle